jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Sep 04 is: 1092.0
+>The average increase in reported cases for the seven days ending on Sep 11 is: 1376.0
 >
->The last time cases per day were this high was Sep 03 2023: 1 day prior.
+>The last time cases per day were this high was Jan 10 2023: 244 days prior.
 >
->The seven day average then was: 1169 cases.
+>The seven day average then was: 1432 cases.

 >
->The last time cases per day was lower than this was Aug 29 2023: 6 days prior.
+>The last time cases per day was lower than this was Sep 10 2023: 1 day prior.
 >
->The seven day average then was: 1070 cases.
+>The seven day average then was: 1321 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Aug 14 2023.
+>The lowest 7 day average reported cases per day in the last three weeks was on Aug 21 2023.
 >
 >This was 21 days prior.
-The average was 541 cases per day.
+The average was 727 cases per day.
 >
->The 7 day average case rate on Sep 04 is an increase of 101.8 percent with respect to that minimum.
+>The 7 day average case rate on Sep 11 is an increase of 89.3 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Sep 04 is: 18
+>The average increase in hospitalizations per day for the seven days ending on Sep 11 is: 29
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Aug 15 2023.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Aug 21 2023.
 >
->This was 20 days prior.
-The average was 12 hospitalizations per day.
+>This was 21 days prior.
+The average was 17 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 50.0 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 70.6 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)